Cybernetic-Ransomware/Animals_Healthcare_Application/kubernetes/README.md

 `kustomize edit set image ...:sha-<commit>` to `overlays/home/` (`[skip ci]`, serialized by a concurrency group).
 ArgoCD polls `main` and syncs.
 The `deploy-workflow` job (Argo Workflows submit) stays disabled until `vars.ARGO_SERVER_URL` is set — requires a self-hosted runner or tunnel.
+The `workflows/` directory is synced by the `ahc-workflows` Application (`argocd/ahc-workflows.yaml`);
+without ArgoCD apply it manually with `kubectl apply -f workflows/`.
+Manual workflow run:
-Manual workflow run: `kubectl apply -f workflows/` then `argo submit --from workflowtemplate/ahc-deploy-smoke -n argo`.
+`argo submit --from workflowtemplate/ahc-deploy-smoke -n argo`.

 If GHCR packages are private, add a `dockerconfigjson` pull secret (sealed for home) and